-Lindsay’s nonfiction book, The Afterlives of Specimens, uncovers an interwoven network of mourning rituals and anatomical investigations undertaken by the poet Walt Whitman and his medical and literary contemporaries to unsettle divisions between science and spirit (University of Iowa Press Whitman Series).
+Lindsay’s nonfiction book, The Afterlives of Specimens, uncovers an interwoven network of mourning rituals and anatomical investigations undertaken by the poet Walt Whitman and his medical and literary contemporaries to unsettle divisions between science and spirit (Iowa Whitman Series).
 The archival research underpinning this project was supported by grants and fellowships from the Kluge Centre at Library of Congress, the Mütter Museum / College of Physicians of Philadelphia, the Australian Academy of the Humanities, Western Sydney University and the University of Sydney.
 Lindsay is a Research Associate with the Writing and Society Research Centre at Western Sydney University, where she also teaches nineteenth-century literature.

 A dual citizen of Australia and the US, Lindsay has spent the entirety of her adult life living and writing in and around Sydney.
 She grew up in Alabama, Kentucky, and Kansas before moving to Australia nineteen years ago.
 Transpacific dissociative perspectives on both of her ‘home’ countries are central to her creative practice.
 Before entering the field of literary studies, Lindsay was a social worker specializing in gender violence and traumatic resilience.
 Her CV is available here.